JustRemoveDongles/LaserCut53-Patch/README.md

 # LaserCut53-Patch
-patch lasercut53 to not need dongle
+Patch lasercut53.exe to not need dongle

+For saving and loading support only.
+Anything else is untested and maybe broken